adegenna/cahnhilliard_2d/README.md

 # Discontinued Prototype: python/
 This subdirectory contains earlier prototyping code in pure Python, but support for it has been discontinued in favor of the C++/Swig solution.

+# User Interface

+The user of this code interfaces with the solver source through the following classes/functions:

+* `SimInfo`: specifies general simulation properties (e.g., grid size, BC type)
+* `CHparamsScalar`: specifies physical parameters, all of which are scalars
+* `CHparamsVector`: specifies physical parameters, which can be field quantities
+* `run_ch_solver( SimInfo& , CHparams[Scalar/Vector]& )`: function used to run the simulation

 # Visualization
 Some lightweight Python scripts are provided in `visualization/` for convenience.
 You will have to edit the necessary options/filepaths to be consistent with the state files you are trying to read/display.